sampsyo/bril/type-check/2019-09-25-type_checker.md

 ## Hardest parts during the implementation

-The type checker implementation though straightforward had a few challenges.
+The type checker implementation, though straightforward, had a few challenges.

-1. Type check rules had to be designed specifically for each instruction.
-While implementing these rules, we had to carefully partition all the cases and link them to appropriate arithmetic/boolean/control checks.
+1. The typing rules need to be designed carefully for each operation, ranging from arithmetic, boolean to control instructions.
+Take the branch instruction as an example, say we have "br b left right".
+The type checker needs to go through all the existing boolean variables to ensure that b is predefined and left and right are valid labels in the code snippet.
+Also, though not currently supported in bril, the instructions could be nested.
+Thus, it is important to maintain modularity of arithmetic/boolean and control flow checking so that future updates could be made easily to support recursive checking.

-2. Keeping track of the line number and error message to return when encountered with an error.
+2. To ensure that the type checker works properly with labels, a first pass of the labels is designed.
+Through the first pass, all existing labels are saved and no duplicate ones are allowed to avoid conflicts.
+Though this almost doubles the type checking overhead, it further ensures the correctness of the program by static analysis.

-3. Mantaning modularity to help future developments like checking expressions recursively.
+3. Keeping track of the line number and returning proper error message when encountered with an type checking error.
+When scanning through the code line by line after the first pass, a line number is maintained during type checking to help the programmer debug.
+In order to maintain the line number with blank lines and comments, we take in the original code snippet and ignore these lines while updating it during type checking.